+All in all, the Dell Alienware AW2720HF is a solid gaming monitor for the price ($350), but there are better models available that offer additional features.

+We were pleasantly surprised by its pixel response time speed and while it’s not exactly as fast as the fastest TN models, the difference in image quality is definitely more noticeable and obvious than the difference in response time which is what most (except the most hardcore) gamers will prefer.

+|Resolution||1920×1080 (Full HD)|

+Some time later the text looked like this:

-All in all, the Dell Alienware AW2720HF is an amazing gaming monitor for the price ($350), but there are better albeit more expensive models with some extra features.
+All in all, the Dell Alienware AW2720HF is a solid gaming monitor for the price ($350), but there are better models available that offer additional features.

 We were pleasantly surprised by its pixel response time speed and while it’s not exactly as fast as the fastest TN models, the difference in image quality is definitely more noticeable and obvious than the difference in response time which is what most (except the most hardcore) gamers will prefer.

 |Resolution||1920×1080 (Full HD)|